header_EN

 Blastocyst

-Embryo five days after fertilization.
+Embryo 5 days after fertilisation.

 C